-- > its name, - > the date and time it has been set, - its state (active or not, protected against rollback or not), - > the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark), - > the total number of recorded log rows from when the mark was set, - the comment associated to the mark, if it exists.
+- > its name. - the date and time it has been set,

+- > its state (active or not, protected against rollback or not), - > the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark), - > the total number of recorded log rows from when the mark was set, - the comment associated to the mark, if it exists.

-Several buttons are available to perform the actions permitted by the mark's state.
+For each mark, several buttons are available to perform the actions permitted by the mark's state.

-6.4.8 Statistics
+6.3.5 Statistics

-Using the "Log statistics" icon of the groups bar, one gets statistics about updates recorded into the log tables for the selected tables group.
+Using the "Log statistics" tab of the group's bar, one gets statistics about updates recorded into the log tables for the selected tables group.